 Submit your Story

-Americans know Norman Mineta as the first Asian American in a presidential cabinet, when he was secretary of commerce under President Bill Clinton, secretary of transportation under George Bush, where he took decisive action after the attacks of 9/11, and as a U.S. Congressman and councilman and mayor of San Jose.
+Americans know Norman Mineta as the first Asian American in a presidential cabinet, when he was secretary of commerce under President Bill Clinton, secretary of transportation under George Bush, where he took decisive action after the attacks of 9/11, and as a U.S. Congressman, councilman, and mayor of San Jose.
 He also received an Immigrant Heritage Award from AIISF in 2015.
 What they may not know is that his roots go through Angel Island, because his mother Kane (pronounced Kah-nei) was a picture bride who was questioned on the island in 1914.

 During a time of rising anti-Asian sentiment in the United States, U.S. president Theodore Roosevelt and Japan reached the Gentleman’s Agreement in 1907.
 This informal agreement allowed Japanese American students in San Francisco to attend the same schools as other students and not be required to join Chinese and Korean students in “Oriental Schools,” but also prevented Japanese laborers from coming to the United States, with a few exceptions.
 Those men who were already here were allowed to send for their families.
 Men who were bachelors worked with their families and baishakunin (go-betweens) in Japan to arrange for marriages to young women, with the men’s photographs often serving as proxies.